GPT-J

 GPT-J or GPT-J-6B is an open-source large language model (LLM) developed by EleutherAI in 2021.
 As the name suggests, it is a generative pre-trained transformer model designed to produce human-like text that continues from a prompt.
 The optional "6B" in the name refers to the fact that it has 6 billion parameters.
 The model is available on GitHub, but the web interface no longer communicates with the model.
 Development stopped in 2021.

 Architecture

 GPT-J is a GPT-3-like model with 6 billion parameters.
 Like GPT-3, it is an autoregressive, decoder-only transformer model designed to solve natural language processing (NLP) tasks by predicting how a piece of text will continue.

-Its architecture differs from GPT-3 in three main ways.